Sadasiva

 Sadasiva consort

-In some sculptures, four of the five faces are at one level, facing each of the directions and the fifth face is on the top.
-Here all the five faces are at the same level.
+In some sculptures, four of the five faces are at one level, facing each of the directions, and the fifth face is on the top.
+Here, all five faces are at the same level.

-This icon is about 6 cms in height and maybe from the 19th century or earlier.
+This icon is 6 cms in height and may be from the 19th century or earlier.

 Sharing my passion